Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

+Our decision model \eqref{eq:cost-i-nom} for drivers is similar to the multi-objective optimization frameworks proposed by \cite{yin2006} and \cite{niazi2024}.
+In these frameworks, optimal solutions form a Pareto front where neither emissions nor travel time can be improved without sacrificing the other objective.
+The driver's type parameter $\theta_i$ precisely determines her position on this Pareto front, where $\theta_i$ closer to 1 indicates a stronger preference for emissions reduction over travel time, while $\theta_i$ closer to 0 prioritizes minimizing travel time.
+However, since the TSO doesn't know the types $\theta_i$, $i\in\mc N$, she aims to design a mechanism to elicit this information from the drivers.

-\begin{rem} Since drivers can easily observe time to destination through navigation apps like Google maps, it is natural to assume that they choose a driving policy that only optimizes their travel time.
-However, the decision model of drivers considered in \eqref{eq:cost-i-nom} assumes that drivers optimize a combination of both emissions and travel time unless $\theta_i=1$ or $\theta_i=0$.
-This model is valid because many newer vehicles offer a fuel economy estimation feature on the dashboard that displays the number of kilometers/miles per unit of fuel\footnote{The fuel economy feature in some vehicles display the amount of fuel per unit distance (e.g., liters/gallons per 100 kilometers/miles) which is better in terms of representing the economic cost of emissions.
-See ``\href{https://newsroom.aaa.com/wp-content/uploads/2021/07/E.1.-Accuracy-of-In-Dash-Fuel-Economy-Displays-Research-Report_FINAL.pdf}{Accuracy of in-dash fuel estimates}'' by American Automobile Association, July 2021, for more details.} (liter/gallon for combustion engine vehicles and kWh for electric vehicles) based on the style with which the vehicle is being driven.
-Fuel economy feature provides valuable feedback to the driver -- essentially showing how far the car could travel on a single unit of fuel if driven in the same manner as currently.
+\begin{rem} Since drivers can easily observe the time to destination through navigation apps like Google Maps, it is natural to assume that they choose a driving policy that only optimizes their travel time.
+However, similar to \cite{yin2006}, the decision model of drivers considered in \eqref{eq:cost-i-nom} assumes that drivers optimize a combination of both emissions and travel time unless $\theta_i=1$ or $\theta_i=0$.
+This model is valid because many newer vehicles offer a fuel economy estimation feature on the dashboard that displays the number of kilometers/miles per unit of fuel (liter/gallon for internal combustion engine vehicles and kWh for electric vehicles) based on the style with which the vehicle is being driven.
+The fuel economy feature provides valuable feedback to the driver — essentially showing how far the car could travel on a single unit of fuel if driven in the same manner as currently.
 Using this feature, drivers become aware of their fuel consumption and adopt driving policies that increase their fuel economy or, equivalently, decrease their emissions \cite{boriboonsomsin2010}. $\diamond$ \end{rem}

 The task of the TSO is to design an incentive rate function $u:\Theta\to U$, where $u_i(\theta)\in U_i=\bb R_+$ and $U=\prod_{j=1}^n U_j$, for persuading the drivers to increase their eco-driving levels.
 This incentive transforms the nominal cost of driver~$i$ to an incentivized cost $\ell_i:A\times\Theta_i\times U_i \to \bb R$, which is given by